geeckmc/sails-hook-req-validate/readme.md

 ### req.validate();

 > ##### Requirements:
-Sails v0.11.X and lodash enabled as global (by default it comes enabled).
+Sails v1.0.0 and lodash enabled as global (by default it comes enabled).
 For v0.10.X see below.
 This project is originally forked from sails-hook-validator with following modifications:

 > * rather then creating a new validation function, it overwrites the existing `req.validate` function
 > * changed the optional field marker `?` to be the surffix (ex: name?)
 > * updated the filter names
 > * changed the error respond from `res.error(400, data)` to `res.badRequest(data)`

+---
+### UPDATE
+1.0.0 : Sails V1.0.0 support.

 ---
 ### UPDATE